cortexlabs/cortex/docs/cluster/python-client.md

 pip install git+https://github.com/cortexlabs/cortex.git@master#egg=cortex\&subdirectory=pkg/workloads/cortex/client
 ```

 The Python client needs to be initialized with AWS credentials and an operator URL for your Cortex cluster.
-You can find the operator URL by running `./cortex.sh endpoints`.
+You can find the operator URL by running `cortex cluster info`.

 ```python
 from cortex import Client